Tips For Positive Body Language That Conveys Competence by Jennifer Jimbere

 What you think is possible is just the beginning.

 About Jennifer Jimbere

-Jennifer Jimbere is the President of Jimbere Coaching and Consulting, Co-Founder at Radical Joy Seeking Women’s Club and Partner at Thrive Experts.
-She is an entrepreneur, International best-selling co-author in the Dream Boldly I Dare You...
+Jennifer Jimbere is the President of Jimbere Coaching and Consulting, Co-Founder of Radical Joy Seeking Women’s Club.
+She is an Entrepreneur, International Best Selling co-author in the Dream Boldly I Dare You Series.